When Does Car Insurance Cover Theft?

 What Theft Scenarios Auto Insurance Doesn't Cover

-Several theft situations fall outside comprehensive coverage entirely.
-Your auto policy won't cover:
+Several theft situations fall outside comprehensive coverage entirely:

-• Laptops, phones, wallets, clothes or any personal property stolen from inside your car.
+• A laptop, phone, wallet or any other personal property stolen from inside your car

-• Theft that occurs because you left your keys in the ignition (many insurers deny these claims as negligence).
+• Theft that occurs because you left your keys in the ignition.
+Most insurance companies deny these claims because they treat leaving keys in the car as carelessness on your part.
+Check your policy's theft exclusions section before assuming you're covered.

 Vehicle Theft vs. Personal Property Theft: What's Different